wumss/seminar/README.md

 - [Marketing Poster](http://uwseminars.com/poster/)

-When editing JSON note that double asterisk appears as **bold** and single asterisk appears as *italics*.
-Also another thing to keep in mind is that equations are entered using double back-quotes and things like \pi should be written with a double backslash.
+When editing markdown using the Potential Topics Tool, note that double asterisk appears as **bold** and single asterisk appears as *italics*.
+Also another thing to keep in mind is that equations are entered using double back-quotes and things like `\pi` should be written with a double backslash.
+The [Write Markdown](http://uwseminars.com/write-markdown/) page has some examples.

 ## To deploy:
 Generate the site (note that the scripts are, for historical reasons, named